 Does Mold Cause Asthma?

-Asthma is a chronic respiratory inflammatory disease of the airways that makes it difficult to breath and is caused by spasms in the bronchi of the lungs.
+Asthma is a chronic respiratory inflammatory disease of the airways that makes it difficult to breathe and is caused by spasms in the bronchi of the lungs.
 The exact causes of asthma are not known, though research believes that the most common triggers are mold, allergies, tobacco smoke, environmental factors, genetics, and other factors.

 The goal of this article is to explore the relationship between asthma and mold, citing recent research on the mold trigger and is divided up into the following sections: